Please apply by:

 The job description documents the general nature and level of work but is not intended to be a comprehensive list of all activities, duties, and responsibilities required of job incumbents.
 Therefore, job incumbents may be asked to perform other duties as required.

-*Reliable attendance is an ongoing essential job function.
+Reliable attendance/punctuality is an ongoing essential job function.

 Knowledge, Skills and Abilities

 - Ability to organize to maintain consistency and accuracy of materials.

 - Great attention to detail and capable of meeting project deadlines

 - Excellent interpersonal skills, demonstrated positive customer service skills, and ability to relate to people of varying ages and backgrounds.

 - Ability to communicate clearly and effectively, both orally and in written communications.